gizmo4487/tetrio-chat/README.md

 * requests

 ## How to run
-Simply paste your TETR.IO token into a file called "token.txt" and run!
+First, place the "resources" folder in the same directory as the script.
+Then, simply paste your TETR.IO token into a file called "token.txt" and run!

 **Note**: If you frequently keep getting disconnected, try using Python 3.8 from the Microsoft Store.